 - 9.4.13 The supervisor should require an insurance legal entity which is part of an insurance group to describe its group reporting structure, and to provide timely notification of any material changes to that structure and significant changes or incidents that could affect the soundness of the insurance group.
 The description of the reporting structure should include information on the relationships between entities within the insurance group, and on the nature and volume of material intra-group transactions.
 The supervisor may require information on the impact on the insurance legal entity of being part of an insurance group. - 9.4.14 The supervisor may request and obtain relevant information about any entity within an insurance group, subject to applicable legal provisions and coordination with the supervisors of affected jurisdictions. - 9.4.15 The group-wide supervisor should establish its supervisory reporting requirements on a group-wide basis in coordination with the other involved supervisors.
-Such coordination may help the group-wide supervisor understand what information is being reported and avoid any
+Such coordination may help the group-wide supervisor understand what information is being reported and avoid any gaps as well as facilitate the submission of information on group entities in other jurisdictions.

-- gaps as well as facilitate the submission of information on group entities in other jurisdictions. - 9.4.16 In order to better understand the group and its risks, the group-wide supervisor should require the group to submit information on the group structure, business operation and financial position of material entities within the insurance group and relationship among entities within the insurance group, including participation in other group entities and material intra-group transactions. - CF 9.4.a The group-wide supervisor requires the Head of the IAIG to report the reference ICS and, at the option of the group-wide supervisor, any additional reporting related to the ICS. - CF 9.4.a.1 Reporting to the group-wide supervisor should be on a confidential basis for the purpose of discussion in the supervisory college.
+9.4.16 In order to better understand the group and its risks, the group-wide supervisor should require the group to submit information on the group structure, business operation and financial position of material entities within the insurance group and relationship among entities within the insurance group, including participation in other group entities and material intra-group transactions.

+CF 9.4.a The group-wide supervisor requires the Head of the IAIG to report its ICS results.

+CF 9.4.a.1 Reporting to the group-wide supervisor should be on a confidential basis for the purpose of discussion in the supervisory college.